Ultimate Guide to Visiting the Bahamas Swimming Pigs in 2026

 Since their eyesight isn’t the best, it’s very easy for the pigs to confuse your GoPro for a tasty snack.
 And if the GoPro is next to your face… things could go badly… for your face.

-Having a GoPro was super useful for this occasion (and many others).
-Be sure to take safe photos and know where the pigs are at all times.
-Turning your back to them in order to take a selfie is a huge no-no. It can be done, but you might just get your ear nipped off!
+• Knowing where the pigs are at all times will help you take the best photos.
+Turning your back to them in order to take a selfie is a huge no-no. It can be done, but you might just get your ear nipped off – it’s happened, and it’s no fun.

 I like the swimming pigs, I really do, and I may get some heat for saying this – but y’all, they’re pigs.
-If they weren’t in the water, washing off their steamy tropical stench, they’d just be rancid livestock.
+If they weren’t in the water, washing off their steamy tropical stench, they’d just be stinky farm animals.
 In a pigpen, most folks would turn their noses up.
 But put them in sparkly turquoise water on a white sand beach and suddenly they’re the mermaids of the Exumas.

 Swimming pigs of Exuma